chkp-rolandop/dome9-serverless-onboarding/README.md

 aws cli version 2 or later

 ### Assumptions
 The following assumptions are made about the environment to be successful running the script.
-AWS accounts have been already onboarded into Dome9 [Onboarding-Scripts](https://github.com/dome9/onboarding-scripts)
+AWS accounts have been already onboarded into Dome9 - either manually or using [Onboarding-Scripts](https://github.com/dome9/onboarding-scripts)
-Any account in AWS Organizations has a cross-account access role in the child account with a consistent name (e.g. the default "OrganizationAccountAccessRole").
+Any sub account in AWS Organizations has a cross-account access role in the child account with a consistent name (e.g. the default "OrganizationAccountAccessRole").
 The parent account will assume the role in the child account.
 Not having a consistent role name will require running the script multiple times.

 ### Setup
 #### Step 1: Clone the repo